dhruv114523/SOA-Competition/README.md

 ## Description

-- The code attempts to calculate insurance premiums based on dam failure probabilities, hazard levels, and housing data across different regions.
+- The code attempts to calculate insurance premiums for Earth-type dams based on dam failure probabilities, hazard levels, house values, and regional factors.
-- It reads dam data from a CSV file, filters relevant entries, adjusts probabilities for a one-year period, and calculates expected losses.
-- Premiums are calculated for three regions ("Flumevale," "Lyndrassia," and "Navaldia"), considering different hazard multipliers, house values, and participation rates.
-- The code applies inflation adjustment for premium collection over multiple years and uses scaling to match target inflows.
+- The premium calculation incorporates adjustments for inflation, participation rates, hazard multipliers, and multi-year coverage periods.
+- It produces premium amounts broken down by region and house value categories.

 ## Code Explanation

+- **Data Input and Filtering:**
-- **Data Input:** Loads a CSV file containing dam data, filters for entries related to "Earth" dams, and cleans missing values.
+  Reads data from a CSV file and filters it for "Earth" type dams.
+It also handles missing values in loss amounts.

-- **Probability Adjustment:** Adjusts the failure probability for a 1-year time frame based on the original 10-year probability.
+- **Probability Adjustment:**
+  Converts the 10-year failure probability to a 1-year period probability for calculations.

-- **Hazard Multipliers:** Applies risk multipliers based on hazard levels ("Low," "Significant," "High," etc.).
+- **Hazard Multipliers:**
+  Applies multipliers to account for hazard levels classified as Low, Significant, High, or Undetermined.

-- **Regional Data:** Uses predefined housing counts and failure probabilities for each region.
+- **Regional Data:**
-- **Participation Rates:** Incorporates participation factors both by region and by house value category to model insurance uptake.
+  Defines the number of houses per region and house value categories, participation rates, and dam failure probabilities.

-- **Premium Calculation:**
+- **Inflation Adjustment:**
-  - Calculates expected loss as a basis for premium setting.
-  - Computes region-specific premiums scaled by hazard proportions and failure probabilities.
-  - Calculates premiums per house value category within each region, factoring in weights for house values.
-  - Adjusts for inflation over the coverage period.
+  Uses a function `adjust_for_inflation()` to adjust premiums for expected inflation over the coverage period.

-  - Applies final scaling to ensure total premiums collected match the target inflow.
+- **Premium Calculation (`calculate_premium(years)`):**
+  Calculates expected losses, adjusts for insured percentage, and computes premiums per region and house category.
+  It factors in participation rates, hazard weights, and applies a scaling mechanism to align collected premiums with target inflows.

+- **Output:**
-- **Output:** Prints total premiums per region, premiums by house value category, and average annual premium per insured house.
+  Prints total premiums collected by region and by house value category, along with average annual premiums per insured house.

 ## Disclaimer

-This code was developed as part of a student project and may contain logical errors or assumptions that need revision.
-It is provided for reference and learning purposes.
-The premium calculation logic will be revisited in future versions.
+This implementation is an early version and **may contain logical errors** in the premium calculation method.
+The code will be revisited and improved based on further review and feedback.

 ## How to Use

-1. Clone the repository.
+- Clone this repository.
-2. Ensure the input CSV file path is correct or replace it with your own data.
+- Ensure the CSV input file `data/data.csv` is in place with the expected columns.
-3. Run the main Python script to see premium calculations.
+- Run the main script to perform premium calculations and display results.
-4. Modify parameters or extend the script as needed.
+- Modify parameters such as coverage years or input data as needed.

 ---

 Thank you for reviewing this work.